Ininterrompue/weno/README.md

 ## Overview

 This repository seeks to make use of the weighted essentially non-oscillatory (WENO) finite-difference schemes<sup>1,2</sup> to solve nonlinear hyperbolic PDEs.
-Our short-term goals are to implement the AdaWENO scheme<sup>3</sup> which aims to reduce the computational expense of local characteristic decomposition, as well as solve systems with source terms<sup>4</sup>.
+Our short-term goals are to generalize the AdaWENO scheme<sup>3</sup> to other systems, as well as solve systems with source terms<sup>4</sup>.

 We use the 3rd order TVD Runge-Kutta method for the temporal discretization and the 5th order WENO scheme for the spatial discretization<sup>5</sup>.
-The nonlinear weights are calculated using smoothness indicators defined by Yamaleev and Carpenter<sup>6</sup>, which improves upon the accuracy of the scheme at shocks and discontinuous points.
+The nonlinear weights are calculated using smoothness indicators defined by Yamaleev and Carpenter<sup>6</sup>, which improves upon the accuracy of the scheme at shocks and discontinuous points as compared with those weights defined in Ref.
+2.

 We have written solvers for Burgers' equation and the Euler equations in 1D and 2D.
 The following extensions are proposed: shallow water equations<sup>7</sup>, ideal MHD<sup>8</sup> in 1D and 2D.